From Abracadabra to Zombies | View All

 Self-help programs thrive on repeat business.

 A large group awareness training (LGAT) program is a personal development training program in which dozens to hundreds of people are given several hours to several days of intense instruction aimed at helping participants begin to discover what is hindering them from achieving their full potential and living more satisfied lives.
-LGAT or self-help programs have also been developed for corporations and public agencies, where the focus is on improving management skills, conflict resolution, general institutional strengthening, and dealing with the eternal problem of employees who drink too much or use too many drugs.
+LGAT is a fancy name for self-help programs.
+They have been developed not just for individuals, but for corporations and public agencies, where the focus is on improving management skills, conflict resolution, general institutional strengthening, and dealing with the eternal problem of employees who drink too much or use too many drugs.

 LGAT gurus claim to know how to help people become more creative, intelligent, healthy, and rich.
 They focus primarily on the role interpersonal communication plays in self-esteem and in defining our relationships with others.